Crystallographic Texture and Orientations

 Grain orientation may be randomly distributed or can be clustered about some particular direction.
 A polycrystalline material that contains grains oriented in a particular direction is considered to have a preferred orientation or texture.

-The importance of preferred orientation in industry lies in the effect which it has on the material properties.
-Material properties, including strength, corrosion properties, radiation damage and magnetic properties, can be dramatically altered by preferred orientation.
+The importance of preferred orientation in the industry lies in the effect which it has on the material properties.
+Material properties, including strength, corrosion properties, radiation damage, and magnetic properties, can be dramatically altered by preferred orientation.